-When we were driving through rural California back in 2015 on the way to Yosemite, @rae102011 and I were struck by how easy it would be to just disappear in the vastness of America.
+When we were driving through rural California back in 2015 on the way to Yosemite, we were struck by how easy it would be to just disappear in the vastness of America.

 Dropping out in Britain is compromised (with the possible exception of northern Scotland) by population density - the counterculture is social by necessity as much as by inclination.
 In the US, there's little to prevent you going full Walden, if that's what you want.